rokath/trice/docs/TriceV1.0Encoding.md

   * The remaining 4 bits encode the distance to the next sigil (1 <= n <= 16), 0000=16
   * R2 = R with nn = 00: `0100oooo`
   * R5 = R with nn = 11: `0111oooo`

-### Encoding

-Encoding could be normal or reverse, what does not matter, because streaming data are not expected.

 #### Examples